What you need to know

 It is essential that the cage and all the items within it are regularly cleaned.
 The accumulation of excrement and rotten food can cause a variety of diseases for your pet.

 Check the budgie from time to time to make sure it doesn't have parasites (with special attention to the wings).
-You can get rid of insects with insecticide available in pet stores, don't worry, it doesn't hurt.
+You can get rid of insects with insecticide available in pet stores.
+Don't worry, it doesn't hurt the bird, but always follow the instructions carefully.

 Although budgerigars are very clean animals, you must provide something extra to prevent disease.
-In shops you can find small swimming pools for birds to soak in, something they love to do, especially in summer.
+In shops, you can find small swimming pools for birds to soak in, something they love to do, especially in summer.
 If you can't find one, you can use a small plastic container that your bird can easily access and fill it with water.
-You can also use a spray bottle.
+You can also use a spray bottle to mist them gently, which can help in maintaining their feather health.

-If you see any sign of disease it is important to go to the vet.
+If you see any sign of disease, it is important to go to the vet promptly.
+Regular check-ups with a vet can also help in preventing issues before they become serious.

 Caring for a Budgerigar - Maintaining the cage's hygiene